Nevada Department of Education logo

 2.5 Budget Amendments

 All budget revisions require a budget amendment.
 Any expenses incurred prior to approval of a budget revision may not be approved or reimbursed.
-Budget amendments will be accepted up to 60 days prior to the end of the subgrant award period of performance and should not occur more than once per quarter.
+Budget amendments will be accepted up to 60 days prior to the end of the subgrant award period of performance and should not occur more than once per quarter unless initiated by an allocation change from the Office of Adult Education.

 2.6 Final Financial Reports

-Upon completion of each fiscal year, those agencies that received funding through the Adult Education and Family Literacy Act are to submit final report of expenditures of federal funds through ePAGE.
-A supplemental fiscal report and the FFR for state funds must be completed separately.
+Upon completion of each fiscal year, those agencies that received funding through the Adult Education and Family Literacy Act are to submit the final report of expenditures of federal and state funds through ePAGE.
+A report of match and a supplemental fiscal report must be completed separately.
 Due dates are specified on the subgrant awards and in ePAGE.

 These reports should accurately reflect the actual expenses of each project.
-Because funds are reimbursed there should be no funds to return, however, if there are for any reason each grant recipient will be required to return any cash on hand.
+Because funds are reimbursed there should be no funds to return, however, each grant recipient will be required to return any cash on hand if applicable.

 Supplemental Final Financial Report